World donors pledge $2.1 billion in aid for war-stricken Sudan to ward off famine

 The military, headed by Gen. Abdel-Fattah Burhan, and the RSF, commanded by Gen. Mohammed Hamdan Dagalo, have carved up Khartoum and trade indiscriminate fire at each other.
 In 2021, Burhan and Dagalo were uneasy allies who led a military coup.
 They toppled an internationally recognized civilian government that was supposed to steer Sudan's democratic transition.

-Magdy reported from Cairo and Surk from Nice.
-Angela Charlton in Paris contributed.
+Magdy reported from Cairo and Surk from Nice, France.
+AP journalist Angela Charlton in Paris contributed to this report.

 Credit: AP